FREQUENTLY ASKED QUESTIONS

 The charge of the University's Director of Risk Management and Insurance to the University's Claims Administrator is simple and direct:

-The law allows attorneys to take 25% of the first $4,000 of your benefits, and 20% of the next $60,000 of your benefits.
-If you can resolve your claim without attorney involvement, you will keep more of your awarded benefits.
+The Workers’ Compensation laws allow attorneys to take 25% of the first $4,000 of your benefits and 20% of the next $60,000 of your benefits.

 - My claim was denied and I don't understand why.
 Now what?

-The Workers Compensation system is governed by decades of case law.
+The Workers’ Compensation system is governed by state laws and also decades of case law.
 The rules are not intuitive, and certain denials may be hard to understand.
-Please know that any and all denials the Claims Administrator proposes to make have been personally reviewed by the University's Director of Risk Management and Insurance, whose stated goal is to immediately pay University employees' Workers Compensation claims to the full extent required by Minnesota's Workers Compensation law.
+Please know that any and all denials the Claims Administrator proposes to make have been personally reviewed by the University's Director of Risk Management and Insurance to ensure University employees’ claims are reviewed for compensability in accordance with Minnesota Workers’ Compensation laws.

-If you do not understand a denial, discussion with one or more of these resources will help clarify the decision:
+If you have questions regarding a claim denial, discussion with one or more of these resources may help clarify the decision:

 - I'm not sure if my injury is work-related.
 What should I do?

-If you are not sure that an injury is related to work, file the claim.
-Our Claims Administrator will help make the determination.
+If you are not sure if an injury is related to work, notify your supervisor of the injury and file a claim.
+The assigned Claims Administrator will help make the determination.